pguse/ics4u-2025/exercises/06-class/class.md

-# Using Classes in Java
+# Designing Classes in Java - Introduction

 In **IntelliJ IDEA**, create a **New Project** called Cartesian.